-- To use your late assignment pass, send a direct canvas message to let me know by the due date that you are using your late option (so the parameters for submitting your assignment can be adjusted and communicated). - You will receive a confirmation message from me (probably on a Monday morning, if you alert me to your use of a late assignment pass over a weekend).
-You will receive alternate instructions for how to successfully submit your document; - Late review is not possible for the routine assignment's first submission.
+- To use your late assignment pass, send a direct canvas message to let me know by the due date that you are using your late option (so the parameters for submitting your assignment can be adjusted and communicated). - You will receive a confirmation message from me (probably on a Monday morning, if you've alerted me to your use of a late assignment pass on a Friday).
+You will receive alternate instructions for how to successfully submit your document.
+Anticipate your extension will give you an additional 48 hours to work on your assignment. - For example: if a routine assignment is due on a Friday by 11:59p & your alert me at 6p on that Friday that you will need to use your extension in order to work on your assignment beyond the typical courtesy extension which leaves the portal open until Sunday @ 11:59p, I will let you know on the following Monday how to turn your document in by Tuesday @ 11:59p; - For example: if a routine assignment is due on a Friday by 11:59p & you alert me at 6a on Sunday that you will need to use your extension in order to work on your assignment beyond the typical courtesy extension which leaves the portal open until Sunday @ 11:59p, I will let you know on the following Monday how to turn your document in by Tuesday @ 11:59p - For example: if a routine assignment is due on a Friday by 11:59p & you turn your document in by Sunday @ 11:59p, you have no need to use your extension. - Late review is not possible for the routine assignment's first submission.
 The first submission is mandatory and will not be accepted late; - Please be aware that no documents can be accepted after the course end date.
-If you opt to use your late pass on the final routine assignment submission, the length of your submission may be affected by this.
+If you opt to use your late pass on the final routine assignment submission, depending on our class calendar, the length of your submission extension may be affected by this.